-Perform regular audits to make sure the physical quantities of the inventory in your store match the quantities in Green Bits.
-There are two ways to audit in Green Bits:
+Perform regular audits to ensure the physical inventory in the store matches the quantities in Greenbits.

-- Quick Audit: Green Bits recommends you start with a Quick audit.
-They are great way to regularly audit a section of your store.
+- Quick Audit: Greenbits recommends you start with a Quick audit.
+They are a great way to audit a section of your store.

-- Inventory Audit: Do an Inventory audit when you want to audit your entire store at one time.
+- Inventory Audit: Do an Inventory audit when you want to audit your entire store.
 This can be useful if your store had an issue with theft.

 Develop a regular auditing schedule

-Regular, consistent audits save you time and effort and can prevent small discrepancies from becoming much larger and more complicated compliance headaches down the road.
+- Regular audits save you time and effort.
+It can prevent small discrepancies from becoming complicated compliance headaches down the road.

-Develop and stick to a consistent schedule of auditing one or two Product Types each day, preferably just before or shortly after opening, or toward the end of the business day when it's less busy.
+- Develop a consistent schedule of auditing one or two Product Types each day during hours that you are less busy.

-It can also help to strategically audit Product Types with less inventory on busier days of the week, and Product Types with more inventory on slower days (if you have them!).
+- Audit Product Types with less inventory on busier days and products with more inventory on slower days.

 Things to keep in mind about audits

-The process will be different depending on what type of audit you are doing and what type of inventory you'll be auditing:
+The process is different depending on the type of audit and what type of inventory you'll be auditing:

 - Quick Audit